Spanish phonology: Rhotics

 Morphologically, a word-final rhotic always corresponds to the tapped /[ɾ]/ in related words.
 Thus the word olor 'smell' is related to olores, oloroso 'smells, smelly' and not to *olorres, *olorroso.

-When two rhotics occur consecutively across a word or prefix boundary, they result in one trill, so that da rocas ('they (sg.) give rocks') and dar rocas ('to give rocks') are either neutralized or distinguished by a longer trill in the latter phrase.
+When two rhotics occur consecutively across a word or prefix boundary, they result in one trill, so that da rocas ('give rocks' (2nd sg. imperative informal) and dar rocas ('to give rocks') are either neutralized or distinguished by a longer trill in the latter phrase.

 The tap/trill alternation has prompted a number of authors to postulate a single underlying rhotic; the intervocalic contrast then results from gemination (e.g. tierra //ˈtieɾɾa// > /[ˈtjera]/ 'earth').